dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 The later one is defined in `frontend/cmsweb.services` configuration file.
 You may need to change it accordingly to your cluster setup.
 This hostname will be used by frontend configuration files in all redirect rules.

+You should also obtain your service certificates and put them into your `/path/certificates` path to be used by `deploy.sh` script.

 Finally, you may deploy new k8s cluster as following:
 ```